 The Value of Worship

 - Worship is central to the believer’s life and the Church’s work.
-In worship we approach God as he leads us into His presence through the Scriptures, as we preach, sing and pray, we receive God’s blessings through the Holy Spirit.
+In worship we approach God as he leads us into His presence through the Scriptures.
+In preaching, singing, and prayer, we receive God’s blessings through the Holy Spirit.

 What Is Our Worship Like?

-- We read (albeit very slowly) through the entire Bible in worship by reading a chapter each week from both the Old and New Testaments.
+- We read through the entire Bible in worship by reading each week from both the Old and New Testaments.

 - We value preaching that faithfully and systematically unfolds the Word and applies it directly to hearers.
 This is sometimes called expository preaching